How to Create a More Sustainable Hotel

-That may be changing, as going green is trending in the hospitality industry since staying at a sustainable hotel is a popular consumer interest, according to the American Hotel and Lodging Association's biennial Lodging Survey, released in March 2019.
+That may be changing, as going green is trending in the hospitality industry since staying at a sustainable hotel is a popular consumer interest, according to the American Hotel and Lodging Association's biennial Lodging Survey.
 And with the global coronavirus pandemic starting in 2020, more hotels will be expected to uphold new sanitary guidelines to ensure limited opportunities are available for viral transmission — which is another facet of sustainability.

 Sustainability is defined by the UN World Commission on Environment and Development as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 From consuming less waste to stricter cleaning policies, sustainability for hotels encompasses many areas of hosting guests and travelers.

 For hotel leaders that are committed to creating sustainable hotels that better serve our planet and communities, focusing on these five areas are good places to start.

 1) Upgrade Energy Systems

 Installing new energy systems or tweaking how your hotel uses energy can make a big impact.
 For instance, switching to long-lasting LED lights or installing energy-saving air conditioning units reduce electricity usage, saving energy and money.

 The Ambrose Hotel, in Santa Monica, Calif., installed LED lighting and guest room energy management systems (EMS) throughout the property, according to the ULI report.
 As a result, the hotel reduced its total electricity use by more than 25 percent, saving almost $30,000 annually.